A Babson College alum has been outted as the imaginative and often outrageous writer of the infamous Twitter account, GSElevator.

 At the time, a Twitter feed called @CondeElevator just began to chronicle the banter in the elevators of the media company Condé Nast.
 “I thought, ‘This is ridiculous that people are infatuated with Condé Nast.
 If they only saw the elitist, sexist and out-of-touch things bankers say.’
 People had no idea what it is really like.”

 He kept his ears attuned to noteworthy comments that he could flip into tweets.
-Lefevre said he overheard people at Goldman, where had had received a job offer at one point, say some fairly outrageous things.
+Lefevre said he overheard people at Goldman, where he had received a job offer at one point, say some fairly outrageous things.
 “Even socializing with them — going to bars and having guys buy girls drinks and then throw out a line like, ‘Don’t worry ladies, these drinks are on Goldman Sachs.’ ”